TheDarkCode/AngularAzureSearch/README.md

 Integrates all of the following technologies: AngularJS, Azure Search, Bing Maps, Web API 2,  Azure DocumentDB.

-####Current Version: Build 12, 11/20/2015
+####Current Version: Build 14, 11/24/2015
 #####Status:
-  - WebRole is in transition to full utilization of dlFramework.
+  - WebRole works for basic functions.
+Being tweaked to handle User Accounts and permissions. dlFramework still in development.
   - WebAPI is fully working for Trails data.
 (0 Errors, 0 Warnings) Currently in transition to add hash partitioning sample.
+User Accounts work 100%.
   - DataIndexer is set to Trails data schema.

 ######Current To Do List: